-There is no specific tax legislation regarding these assets, so they are instead covered by broader tax rules.
-HMRC have been producing guidance to assist taxpayers but there are still areas of uncertainty, contention and practical problems, most notably when it comes to valuations record-keeping and the situs of cryptoassets.
+• There’s no specific tax legislation for these assets, so they’re instead covered by broader tax rules.
+HM Revenue & Customs (HMRC) are continuing to produce guidance to assist taxpayers, but there are still areas of uncertainty, contention, and practical problems.

 Contact Us